Nynra/gcode-configs/README.md

 ## Configs

-The raw folder contains the gcode straight from the slicer.
-The gcode is not modified in any way.
-The following gcode configurations are each in their own folder.

 ### Default

 The default start and stop gcode for the P1S printer.
 While the gcode is very reliable, the start takes about 6 min to complete and wastes a lot of filament during purging.